rohinimuralidharan/dx_denovo/docs/containerization/configure_openldap_image.md

-# Configure the OpenLDAP container image to the HCL Digital Experience 9.5 Container Deployment
+# Configure the OpenLDAP container image

 Read more about configuring the OpenLDAP container image to the 9.5 container deployment, which is available with HCL Digital Experience 9.5 Container Update release CF181 and later.